mrynalrai/CommentSection/README.md

 ## About the Project

-1. The application uses localstorage to store the data in the browse
+1. The application uses localstorage to store the data in the browser

-2. Kindly update the user in reducer.js to add comments from different users (can be done in localhost).
-    Users available as of now
+2. Users available as of now
     - Mrinal Rai, Lionel Messi, Cristiano Ronaldo

 3. Features implemented
     - Adding a new comment
-    - Sorting the comments by date of number of likes
+    - Sorting the comments by chronology or number of likes
     - Liking a comment
-    - Editing a comment
+    - Editing a comment (the user can delete only his comment)
     - Deleting a comment (the user can delete only his comment)

 4. Application is hosted at https://commentsection.netlify.app/